Travel During Pregnancy

 1.American College of Obstetricians and Gynecologists.
 ACOG Committee Opinion No. 264.
 Air travel during pregnancy.
 Obstet Gynecol.
 2001;98:1187-8.

 2. Centers for Disease Control and Prevention.
-CDC Health Information for International Travel 2008 .
-Planning for a Healthy Pregnancy and Traveling While Pregnant http://wwwn.cdc.gov/travel/yellowBookCh9-PregnancyTraveling.aspx
+CDC 2012 Yellow Book .
+Traveling While Pregnant http://wwwnc.cdc.gov/travel/yellowbook/2012/chapter-8-advising-travelers-with-specific-needs/pregnant-travelers.htm

 FlightStats.com